ch-stark/argocdpoliciesblog/blog.md

    `ConfigMap` into several namespace.

-5. You have the capability to patch resources.
+5. You have the capability to merge of patch resources.
 This means if a Kubernetes-Object `must` contain certain values you specify `musthave` in case you can tolerate other fields.
     Else - if the object must match exactly - you must specify `mustonlyhave`.

-    A often requested example is to disable the `self-provisioner role` from an existing or newly created OpenShift-Cluster:
+    A often requested example for `mustonlyhave` is to disable the `self-provisioner role` from an existing or newly created
+    OpenShift-Cluster:

     ```
         metadata: